networknt/light-doc/content/en/style/light-graphql-4j/graphql-validator.md

 Basic request validation for the graphql path and methods is done by this middleware handler.
 It is the first line of validation right after graphql-security and it doesn’t have any knowledge about the graphql query parameter and body.
 Other schema based validation will be done at GraphQL level.

-From release 1.5.18, the light platform supports multiple chains of middleware handlers and multiple frameworks mixed in the same service instance.
+From release 1.5.18, Light supports multiple chains of middleware handlers and multiple frameworks mixed in the same service instance.
 To have a validator configuration file for different frameworks, a new graphql-validator.yml with the same content has been introduced.
-The validator.yml is still loaded if graphql-validator.yml doesn't exist for backward compatibility.
+The validator.yml is still loaded if graphql-validator.yml doesn’t exist for backward compatibility.

 Here is an example of graphql-validator.yml